CFGEIER/YDI_imaging/docs/AFNI Quality Control (QC)/afniQC_help.rst

     Two TSNR dsets can be shown.
 In each case, voxelwise TSNR is shown throughout the full FOV, and any brain mask dset is just used for defining a region within which percentiles are calculated.
-The generic formula for TSNR is:
-                TSNR = average(signal) / stdev(noise)
+The generic formula for TSNR is: TSNR = average(signal) / stdev(noise).
-    + First, the TSNR of r01 after volreg is shown if the user used the '-volreg_compute_tsnr yes' opt in AP.
+    First, the TSNR of r01 after volreg is shown if the user used the '-volreg_compute_tsnr yes' opt in AP.
 Here, the        "signal" is the time series and the "noise" is the detrended time series.
-    + Second, the TSNR of the combined runs after regression modeling is shown.
+    Second, the TSNR of the combined runs after regression modeling is shown.
 Here, the "signal" is the all_runs dset and the "noise" is the errts time series.

     When a mask is present, the olay's hot colors (yellow-orange-red) are defined by the 5-95%ile range of TSNR in the mask.
 The 1-5%ile values